Passing Dynamic Data to Your Salesforce Flow

 3.1 - record

-When you click the PipeLaunch button in Salesforce, the extension injects a record
+When you click the PipeLaunch button in Salesforce, the extension injects a record object containing every field you see in the record preview.

 Example snippet (simplified):